 Chapter 8 Joining data

-A serious limitation of our data wrangling experiences so far is that they only involved a single data table.
-In fact, this is rarely the case when we tackle realistic data science projects.
-Thus, in this chapter, we will start with 2 tables and learn combining them in various ways.
-This is still relatively simple, but can easily be generalized to multiple tables.
+A serious limitation of our data wrangling experiences so far is that they only involved a single table of data.
+In real settings, this is rarely the case: Any serious data science project is likely to involve multiple tables that need to be combined or linked to answer our questions.
+Thus, in this chapter, we will start with two tables and learn to join them in various ways.
+This is still relatively simple, but can easily be generalized to working with multiple tables.